Skip to content

 The Assessment and Planning (A&P) team co-ordinate all EHC assessments and plans.

-However, in most cases a child under 5 will first be referred to the Early Years Service.
-You can complete the referral yourself, or it can be completed by a professional.
+However, in most cases a child under 5 will first be referred to the SEND Early Years' Service.
+You can complete the referral yourself, or a professional can complete it.
 This includes health visitors, a GP, a paediatrician or a childcare setting.

 Children with EHCPs also go through a different process to apply for primary school.